d12frosted/elpa-mirror/gnu/denote-readme.txt

 ───────────────────────────────────────────

-  The command `denote-link-dired-marked-notes' is similar to `denote-link-add-links' in that it inserts in the buffer a typographic list of links to Denote notes ([Insert links matching a regexp]).
+  The command `denote-link-dired-marked-notes' is similar to `denote-add-links' in that it inserts in the buffer a typographic list of links to Denote notes ([Insert links matching a regexp]).
 Though instead of reading a regular expression, it lets the user mark files in Dired and link to them.
 This should be easier for users of all skill levels, instead of having to write a potentially complex regular expression.

   If there are multiple buffers that visit a Denote note, this command will ask to select one among them, using minibuffer completion.
 If